cartermjones/spam-analyzer/SpamFilterProject/README.md

-The spam.py script was created as part of the first project of the Information & Network security course.
+The spam.py script was created as part of the first project of the Information & Network Security course.

 It is a basic spam filter.
 It ingests a group of email files (.eml files, in this case) and checks each of the email files against a number of different categories of spam - if there is a preponderance of evidence that an email is spam, it is labeled as such.